FSSI Wireless FAQs

 Existing industry partners: When the enhanced Wireless Mobility Solutions (WMS) SIN is updated, vendors can request a modification (eMod) to add the enhanced WMS SIN 132-53 to their contract or add new services under the enhanced WMS SIN if they already have SIN 132-53.
 Visit the Modification Checklist for additional details.
-New industry partners: Submit an offer (e-offer) for consideration to be awarded an IT Schedule 70 contract and the enhanced Wireless Mobility Solutions SIN.
-A step-by-step guide to submitting an offer is available at: Modification Checklist [DOCX - 20 KB] to your Schedule 70 Contract.
+New industry partners: Submit an offer (e-offer) for consideration to be awarded an MAS Information Technology contract and the enhanced Wireless Mobility Solutions SIN.
+A step-by-step guide to submitting an offer is available at: Modification Checklist [DOCX - 20 KB] to your GSA Schedule Contract.
 Solicitation references are SCP-FSS-001-N, SCP-FSS-004, and CI-FSS-152-N.

 When purchasing products and services in the mobile category, you can now more readily access vendors who can meet your requirements because they are more consistently represented under a single mobility SIN.
 Use the Wireless Savings Calculator to help estimate mobile savings.